schwatter/solarman_mqtt/README.md

 # solarman_mqtt

-This example uses the pysolarmanv5 module to read data and publish it with mqtt.
+This example uses the pysolarmanv5 module to read registerdata and publish it with mqtt and can change the power output.
+See "Usage".

 ## Documentation